 - Accessible facilities and at least one entrance that is accessible to visitors with limited mobility.
-For accessible entrances, curb cuts, designated parking, and more, view our Accessibility Map (PDF).
+View our Accessibility Map (PDF) for accessible entrances, parking, and more.

 - Open captioning of exhibition videos and audio description incorporated into some exhibitions.